"Misengaged, Not Disengaged: How Campaigns Reach Latino Voters with Economic Messaging"

-I ran two online survey experiments with large samples of Latino Democrats, Republicans, and independents where I exposed respondents to various economic and immigration messages from either party.
+I ran three online survey experiments with large samples of Latino Democrats, Republicans, and independents where I exposed respondents to various economic and immigration messages from either party.
 Latino Democrats and Republicans were consistently positive towards in-party candidates regardless of whether immigration is mentioned.
 When considering out-party and independent evaluations, however, undocumented immigration was more polarizing than persuasive.
 Instead, economic messaging had more positive persuasive effects, especially among independents.
 Thus, while Latino partisans align with the views of their respective parties, including on immigration, Latino independents likely remain amenable to economic messages from both parties.

 Study 1: Message Effects by Party ID